jayneesi/alx-system_engineering-devops/0x00-shell_basics/README.md

 $
-echo a acript that prints the absolute pathname of a working directory
+echo a script that prints the absolute pathname of a working directory